VhI3/statFEMplusplus/README.md

 5. **Stochastic FEM:** We implement a stochastic FEM for dealing with uncertain material parameters.
 The code includes sampling methods like Monte Carlo simulation to quantify the uncertainties in output displacement, strains, and stresses.

-6. **Polynomial Chaos:** Both Intrusive and Non-Intrusive polynomial chaos are implemented as surrogate models, providing a more feasible alternative to the computationally expensive Monte Carlo simulation.
+6. **Polynomial Chaos:** Intrusive and Non-Intrusive polynomial chaos are implemented as surrogate models, providing a more feasible alternative to the computationally expensive Monte Carlo simulation.

 7. **Bayesian Updating:** The stochastic FEM (SFEM) is used as prior knowledge for the statistical FEM (statFEM) in a Bayesian formalism to update the displacement field in light of observation data.